For Off-Campus Transfers (for students currently or previously enrolled at other schools):

-- April 1 (to begin as an art major the following fall).
-We recommend that your application and portfolio be submitted by
+- March 18 priority deadline, April 1 final deadline (to begin as an art major the following fall).

-Note: these deadlines are set to allow for participation in course registration for the following semester.
+Note: Priority deadlines are set to allow for participation in course registration for the following semester.
 Failure to meet these deadlines will jeopardize your ability to register for your preferred classes.

 Tips for submitting your portfolio:

 - You must submit a digital portfolio of 12-15 images of original artwork via SlideRoom.
 Detailed instructions on how to submit your portfolio can be found directly on SlideRoom; please do not send hard-copy portfolios or original artwork to the Department of Art.